ovh/docs/pages/platform/logs-data-platform/elastalert/guide.fr-fr.md

 ## Objective

 [ElastAlert 2](https://github.com/jertel/elastalert){.external} is an alerting framework originally designed by Yelp.
 It is able to detect anomalies, spikes, or other patterns of interest.
-It is production-ready and is a well known standard of alerting in the Elasticsearch/Opensearch ecosystem.
-Their mojo is : "If you can see in your dashboards, ElastAlert 2 can alert on it."
-In this document you will learn how to deploy this component on Logs Data Platform thanks to its compability with Opensearch through [aliases](../using-kibana-with-logs){.ref} and [indexes](../index-as-a-service){.ref}.
+It is production-ready and is a well known standard of alerting in the Elasticsearch/OpenSearch ecosystem.
+Their mojo is : "If you can see it in your dashboards, ElastAlert 2 can alert on it."
+In this document you will learn how to deploy this component on Logs Data Platform thanks to its compability with OpenSearch through [aliases](../using-kibana-with-logs){.ref} and [indexes](../index-as-a-service){.ref}.
 Logs Data Platform also allows you to host ElastAlert meta-indices on Logs Data Platform..

 ## Requirements